 It takes approximately 14 days for newly implanted grafts to become secure after a hair transplant.
-This is important to know as it affects your hair transplant aftercare, recovery, your return to work and your lifestyle.
-This blog will help explain more.
+This is important to know as it affects your hair transplant aftercare and recovery, your return to work, and your lifestyle.

 What is a hair transplant?

-A hair transplant involves relocating hairs from one part of the scalp or body (donor area) to a new area (recipient area).
-This typically involves taking hairs from the back and sides of the scalp and placing them into the crown, mid-scalp or frontal hairline to treat areas of balding.
+An FUE hair transplant involves relocating hairs from one part of the scalp or body (donor area) to a new area (recipient area).
+This typically involves taking hairs from the back and sides of the scalp and placing them into the crown (also known as a crown hair transplant), mid-scalp, or frontal hairline to treat areas of balding.

 The hairs that are relocated should grow for life.
 Hair transplantation is therefore seen as a permanent solution to balding.

 Whether hair loss has genetic or hormonal causes (male pattern baldness) or is due to a condition, a hair transplant can restore your head of hair, giving you a more youthful appearance and improving self-esteem.

 Hair transplants are undertaken by a dermatological or hair transplant surgeon and are performed under local anaesthesia.
 There are two main methods of hair transplant which you are likely to come across; these are:

 FUT takes a section of the scalp from the back of the head, closes the incision site, then separates the strip into small sections before implanting them into the bald area.

 Whereas, in an FUE procedure, the surgeon carefully extracts hair follicles directly from the back of the head with a number of small punch incisions, before implanting them in tiny holes in the balding area.
 FUE hair transplants can be a preferred method of treatment as they are less invasive and the recovery is a lot less painful and time-consuming.